Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Optimal setup for reconstruction with DESI data: grid resolution and number of randoms

 The number of randoms is also an input parameter in reconstruction and we conduct a convergence test for this parameter.
 When the number density of the random particles is not large enough to smoothly trace the survey footprint, it will introduce noise to reconstruction and impact the reconstruction fidelity.
 We set our baseline for the number of randoms to be 20$\times$ the number of galaxies for comparison with lower numbers of randoms.
 We test to what extent the number of randoms impact the post-reconstruction power spectrum monopole and quadrupole when the number of randoms is reduced to 10$\times$ and 5$\times$ the number of galaxies in Figure~\ref{fig:convergence}.
 Using the ELG samples with the MG reconstruction algorithm, we find that the difference between 10$\times$ and 20$\times$ are negligible (less than 0.01\% for monopole power spectrum and less than 0.1\% for quadrupole power spectrum).
 While 5$\times$ appears to introduce relatively more differences, the magnitude of the differences is low, below $\sim 0.13\%$ in monopole and below $\sim 0.6\%$ in quadrupole.
 Therefore, a safer minimum density of randoms is at least 10$\times$.
-We use much more than 10$\times$ of randoms in real analysis of DESI.
+We use much more than 10$\times$ of randoms in real analysis of DESI\footnote{The actual number density of randoms used in DESI is $18\times 2500/{\rm deg}^2$, so the comparison to tracer density varies by tracer.}.
 In this paper, we use number of randoms at 20$\times$ the number of galaxies for our reconstruction analyses.